hasbialwikusmana/MamaRecipe-Frontend/README.md

 - **Responsive Design**: Accessible on both desktop and mobile devices for ease of use.
 - **User Authentication**: Secure login and registration for personalized user experiences.
 - **Profile Management**: Users can update their profile information, including their favorite recipes.
-- **Recipe Categories**: Organize and browse recipes by categories such as appetizers, main courses, desserts, etc.
 - **Video Tutorials**: Watch video guides for detailed cooking instructions.

 ### Built With